Alexmhack/web_modals/README.md

 Goto automation > condition and then create a new rule named Scroll 60% condition and select type = Scroll % equals 60 and then save.

+# Creating related article modal
+Goto modals > lists.
+Create new modal named Related article modal and paste the related_ article.html code in the code section and save it > add trigger and select condition to scroll 60% > save > publish changes.